 Select the class in Google Classroom where you wish to share the content.

 Click Choose action and select the appropriate action from the dropdown menu, then click Go:

 - Make an announcement

-- For example, let’s say you select Create assignment.
-Then you will have the option to Add a Title, Instructions, Points (or “Ungraded”), and the Due Date.
+- Depending on the Action you choose will be your next steps.
+You may have the option to Add a Title, Question, give Instructions, Points (or “Ungraded”), and the Due Date.
 You can also add a Topic or narrow down which students will receive the item.

 If you click to access the dropdown menu next to the Assign, Post, or Ask button, you will see the option to Schedule the assignment for a later time and date.
 You can also save it as a draft or discard the draft.

 The assignment will show up in your students’ Google Classroom stream.

 After a student selects an assignment to open in Google Classroom, there will be a pop-up window to select their Google Account to log in to Studies Weekly Online.

 If pop-ups are blocked, the student will need to change their browser settings to allow pop-ups.
 To allow pop-ups, check out the "Allow pop-ups for a specific site" section of this article from Google.